Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Configuration

-Create a `.env` file with the following variables (tenant-aware via entry scripts; no TENANT var needed):
+Create a `.env` file with the following variables.
+Email credentials are tenant-specific only (no global defaults).
+Use `fxlabs-server.py` or `hextech-server.py` to select the tenant; you do not need to set `TENANT` manually.

 ```env
 # MT5 Terminal Path (optional)